 - Joint Commission accredited

 Stop living with the pain and discomfort of uterine fibroids.
 Schedule a consultation with American Endovascular today.

 How Uterine Fibroid Embolization works

 UFE is a procedure that deprives the fibroids of their blood supply.
-Without blood, the fibroids will wither and shrink.
+Without blood, the fibroids will stop bleeding and shrink.
 UFE is clinically proven to reduce the size and symptoms of fibroids.

-Using direct image guidance, an American Endovascular Interventional Radiologist (IR) inserts a thin tube into the artery at the top of your thigh or your arm, and guides it to the uterine artery.
+Using direct image guidance, an American Endovascular affiliated Interventional Radiologist (IR) inserts a thin catheter into the artery at the top of your thigh or your arm and guides it to the uterine artery.
 The physicians inject tiny particles—the size of a grain of sand—in a controlled manner, directly into the small blood vessels that “feed” the fibroids.
 The particles block the blood flow, causing the fibroids to shrink.

-UFE has faster recovery time, fewer complications and NO hospital stay, compared with hysterectomies.
+UFE has a faster recovery time, fewer complications, and NO hospital stay, compared with hysterectomies.

 - No hospital stay—UFE is performed in an outpatient center and requires no hospital stay, compared to an average of 2.3 days for hysterectomies

-- Recovery time—UFE patients generally get back to work on an average of 10.7 days later, compared with 32.5 days for hysterectomies
+- Recovery time—UFE patients generally get back to work in an average of 10.7 days, vs. 32.5 days for a hysterectomy.

 - Complications—After 30 days, 12.7% of UFE patients reported complications, compared with 32% of hysterectomy patients